Dr. Ernest "Chappie" Conrad

 - The age of the child: The likelihood of specific tumors (both benign and malignant) varies by age.

-- The most common bony lesions in children are the fibrous cortical defect and the related, larger, nonossifying fibroma.1 These occur most commonly in the second decade of life (age 11 to 20 years).2
+- The most common bony lesions in children are the fibrous cortical defect and the related, larger, nonossifying fibroma.

 - In our patient, the distal tibia pain is primarily with activity and he denies night waking due to pain.